tglucksmann/buybitcoinworldwide.github.io/_kb/bb_how_to_buy_bitcoin.md

 In Bitcoin’s early years, there were only a few exchanges in Asia.
 Today, most developed countries have at least one Bitcoin exchange.
 The ease of buying bitcoin in your country will depend on how developed your country is.
 For example, countries like the [United States](/en/us/), [United Kingdom](/en/gb/), and [Canada](/en/ca/) have many Bitcoin exchanges, while countries like Ethiopia have no local exchange.

 You can use our tool to [find an exchange in your country](/find-exchange/).
 Narrowing down the best exchange that’s available to you is the next step.
 Each user has different needs, and there is no “best Bitcoin exchange”.
 The best way to buy bitcoins is different for each user.
 For example, if you need a large amount of bitcoins than an exchange with high limits and liquidity is essential.
-If you need to buy bitcoins privately, then methods like ATM or cash deposit, where no personal information is required, will be better.
+If you need to buy bitcoins privately, then methods like ATM or cash deposit, where no personal information is required, may be better.

 ## Types of Exchanges